researcherben/mediawiki-in-docker/README.md

 # yet another MediaWiki in Docker

-This repo documents how to get Semantic MediaWiki in Docker, and what to do with SMW.
+This repo documents how to get the Semantic MediaWiki extension running in a Docker-based MediaWiki server, and what to do with SMW.

+### concept

 If MediaWiki is a graph where pages are nodes and hyperlinks are edges, then SMW is a property graph where nodes (pages = entities) can have properties.

+### getting started with this repo

+The Makefile documents the steps of using Docker to create a MediaWiki instance that include Semantic MediaWiki.

+The Semantic MediaWiki extension is included in the Dockerfile that is used to host MediaWiki.

 # what to do in SMW